Apurbopaul131/Stationery-Shop-B4A2V5/README.md

-"# Stationery-Shop-B4A2V5"
+# Stationery-Shop-B4A2V5

+## Project Name: Stationary-Shop

-## 1. Project Title: This is Stationary shop project that controls all work related to stationary shop.
+## 2. Project Title: This is Stationary shop project that controls all work related to stationary shop.

-## 2. Key Features:
+## 3. Key Features:

 - To create an stationary product.
 - To seach stationary product by category, name and brand.